arodriguez-20199620/arodriguez-20199620/README.md

 ---

-## 🌟 Fullstack Developer with Passion for Frontend 🌟
+## 🌟 Fullstack Developer with a Passion for Frontend 🌟

-### 🌸 Sobre mí:
+### 🌸 About Me:
-¡Bienvenido a mi perfil de GitHub!
-Soy un desarrollador fullstack con pasión por el frontend.
-Me encanta crear interfaces atractivas y funcionales, y tengo experiencia tanto del lado del cliente como del servidor.
-Siempre estoy aprendiendo y explorando nuevas tecnologías para mejorar mis habilidades y aportar a proyectos emocionantes.
+Welcome to my GitHub profile!
+I'm a fullstack developer with a strong passion for frontend development.
+I love creating beautiful and functional user interfaces, and I have experience on both the client and server sides.
+I'm always learning and exploring new technologies to improve my skills and contribute to exciting projects.

 ---

-## 🌍 Contacto
+## 🌍 Contact

 <p align="center">
   <a href="https://www.linkedin.com/in/tu-usuario/" target="_blank">